radicle-dev/radicle-upstream/docs/development.md

 ### Running tests

-Before running UI end-to-end tests locally you'll need to check out the latest test fixtures which are included in this repository as a git submodule:
+Before running tests you'll need to check out the latest test fixtures which are included in this repository as a git submodule:

 ```sh
 ./scripts/test-setup.sh
 ```

-💡 *You'll have to run the previous command every time there are any updates to the test fixture repository.*
+💡 *You'll have to run that command every time there are any updates to the test fixture repository.*

-We use [Cypress](https://www.cypress.io/) for integration tests and [Jest](https://jestjs.io/) for unit tests.
-You can find integration tests in the `cypress/` directory and unit tests next to the modules they correspond to.
+~~We use [Cypress](https://www.cypress.io/) for integration tests.~~ We're deprecating Cypress in favour of [Playwright](https://playwright.dev/).
+For every other type of test we use [Jest](https://jestjs.io/).

+  - run Jest tests with:
+    `yarn jest`

+  - run Playwright tests with:
+    `yarn playwright test`

+  - run Playwright tests in debug mode with:
+    `PWDEBUG=console yarn playwright test`

-- To run all UI tests run: `yarn test`.
+  - run legacy Cypress tests with:
-- To troubleshoot integration tests via the Cypress GUI, run:
-  `yarn test:integration:debug`.
+    `yarn test:integration`

-- To isolate a single integration test for debugging purposes, use the [`.only` method][on].
-- To develop unit tests in watch mode, run: `yarn test:unit:watch`
+  - run legacy Cypress tests in debug mode with:
+    `yarn test:integration:debug`

 ### Running on Windows (experimental)